seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 ---
 layout: post
-title: Request for feedback: developing a Best-Worst Scaling (BWS) free web app for any researcher to use
+title: Request for feedback - developing a Best-Worst Scaling (BWS) free web app for any researcher to use
 permalink: /best-worst-scaling-bws-in-progress/
 published: true
 date_readable:               Nov 12, 2021